greybax/awesome-IT-films/README.md

 # IT-films

-List of films and serials about hackers, geeks and IT in common.
+List of movies, documentaries and TV series about hackers, geeks and IT in common, sorted by IMDB rating.
+If you know a good film which not contains in these lists just send a pull request.

 ## List